Living Sweet Moments

 These buttery Slow Cooker Dinner Rolls do not require proofing and are sweet, soft and delicious.
 Perfect to serve with dinner or with jam at breakfast.

-Why cook them in the crock-pot when there’s an oven?
-Because you might need the oven to cook other things or you don’t want to heat up the entire house.
+Why cook them in the crock pot when there’s an oven?
+Because you might need the oven to cook other things or you don’t want to heat the entire house.

 These buttery Slow Cooker Dinner Rolls do not require proofing and are sweet, soft and delicious.
 Perfect to serve with dinner or with jam at breakfast.